googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 a gradient mask effect can be created with a gradient with gradation of alpha values, and then using that as the source of a PaintComposite with the *Source In* compositing mode.
 In that case, the leaf has a visual affect but does not result in a distinct visual element.
-This was illustrated in figure 5.40, repeated here as figure 5.47: the PaintLinearGradient is a leaf node in the graph and creates a masking effect but does not add a distinct visual element.
+This was illustrated in figure 5.44, repeated here as figure 5.51: the PaintLinearGradient is a leaf node in the graph and creates a masking effect but does not add a distinct visual element.

 ![A PaintLinearGradient used as a compositing mask is a leaf node in the graph but does not add a distinct visual element.](images/colr_gradient_mask.png)

-**Figure 5.47 Graph with a leaf node that isn't a distinct visual element.**
+**Figure 5.51 Graph with a leaf node that isn’t a distinct visual element.**

 Thus, the generalization that can be made regarding the relationship between the number of layers and the nature of the graph is that the number of distinct